open-telemetry/oteps/text/0003-measure-metric-type.md

 Only the gauge kind of metric supports observing the metric via a gauge `Observer` callback (as an option, see `0008-metric-observer.md`).
 Semantically, there is an important difference between explicitly setting a gauge and observing it through a callback.
 In case of setting the gauge explicitly, the call happens inside of an implicit or explicit context.
 The implementation is free to associate the explicit `Set()` event with a context, for example.
 When observing gauge metrics via a callback, there is no context associated with the event.

-As a special case, to support existing metrics infrastructure and the `Observer` pattern, a gauge metric may be declared as a precomputed, unidirectional sum using the `Unidirectional` option, in which case it is may be used to define a rate.
+As a special case, to support existing metrics infrastructure and the `Observer` pattern, a gauge metric may be declared as a precomputed, monotonic sum using the `Monotonic` option, in which case it is may be used to define a rate.
 The initial value is presumed to be zero.
 The API will reject descending updates to non-descending gauges, instead submitting an SDK error event.

 For gauge metrics, the default OpenTelemetry implementation exports the last value that was explicitly `Set()`, or if using a callback, the current value from the `Observer`.